 In addition to its impact on public health, Covid-19 has caused a major economic shock.
-The subsequent disruption in 2020 has had a significant impact on Stornoway Port Authority's revenue, trading, harbour activities, major projects and repairs and maintenance objectives.
-At the end of 2020, the full impact of Covid-19 is still unknown.
+The subsequent disruption in 2020 and 2021 has had a significant impact on Stornoway Port Authority's revenue, trading, harbour activities, major projects and repairs and maintenance objectives.
+At the end of 2021, the worst of the pandemic is now over, but there will be lasting effects for some years to come.

-From the announcement of a national lockdown on 23rd March 2020, Stornoway Port Authority has worked to ensure its workforce is as safe as possible, implementing safety measures, restrictions and guidelines such as working from home where possible, social distancing, promoting increased hand sanitation, providing PPE and limiting tasks and activities where social distancing is not fully possible.
+Throughout the pandemic, Stornoway Port Authority has worked to ensure its workforce is as safe as possible, implementing safety measures, restrictions and guidelines such as working from home where possible, social distancing, promoting increased hand sanitation, providing PPE and limiting tasks and activities where social distancing is not fully possible.
 Plans were put in place to ensure port users and the wider community were protected while we continued to operate in a safe manner.